sbc64/intro-python-bio/README.md

 https://exercism.io/tracks/python

-That website has a good list of challanges.
+That website has a good list of challenges.
 It will help you get better with python over time and it is what I use.

 ## More advanced topics and for you to get started on your own